-All pupils at Parkside benefit from high quality teaching, which includes an appropriate curriculum differentiated to meet the needs of all learners, including those who need support or extension.
+All students at Parkside benefit from high quality teaching, which includes an appropriate curriculum differentiated to meet the needs of all learners, including those who need support or extension.

-At Parkside, we adopt a graduated response to meeting the needs of our pupils with special educational needs.
+At Parkside, we adopt a graduated response to meeting the needs of our students with special educational needs.
 Learning support is delivered using a three-stage model.

 Wave 1- QFT-Quality First Teaching

-- Ensuring that the teacher has the highest possible expectations for your child and all pupils in their class.
+- Ensuring that the teacher has the highest possible expectations for your child and all students in their class.

 - Ensuring that all teaching is based on building on what your child already knows, can do and understands.

 - Putting in place different ways of teaching so that your child is fully involved in learning in class.

 - Putting in place specific strategies (which may be suggested by the SENCO or external staff) to support your child to learn.

 Wave 2-Small Group intervention.